kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## TODOs

+- Minimum number of priorities should be 3.
+- Simplify init scripts and binary vs. docker handling.
+Also, I think the reason why distroless needs root is that we add the solver code in /opt/solver (root only).
+Maybe we can add it to /usr/share/solver or similar?
 - Somehow ensure that the cluster state is the same throughout execution.
 If not, consider to evict those non-planned pods during execution.
 - Add a verifier of the solvers plan in IsImprovement.
 - Provide the best solution found so far to next solvers; so they have to improve from that.